Art-Sells/HPM/Mechanics.md

 ## In a Nutshell:
 If you purchase/import Bitcoin into Arells at $60k (for example), the HPM holds that price for you while automatically swapping your Bitcoin into a native Stablecoin thanks to a new system called ***[MASS(Market Automated Supplication System)](https://github.com/Art-Sells/HPM/tree/main/HPMCodeBase/MASS)***; this is also achieved if the Bitcoin price falls lower than $60k.

-Then, once (or if) the Bitcoin price rises over $60k, MASS swaps the native Stablecoin back into Bitcoin, this way, you’re consistently riding up profits during bull markets, and never experiencing losses during bear markets (without even having to think about it).
+Then, once (or if) the Bitcoin price rises over $60k, MASS is activated, this way, you’re consistently riding up profits during bull markets, and never experiencing losses during bear markets (without even having to think about it).

 It gets even better…